 Before you take your partnership tax information to a tax preparer, gather together the following information:

-Total gross receipts returns, and allowances: allowances includes discounts and complimentary (free) products and services.
+Total gross receipts returns and allowances: allowances include discounts and complimentary (free) products and services.

 If you sell products, you need to provide information for calculating the cost of goods sold.
 This information includes the value of inventory at the beginning and end of the year, and the cost of inventory purchased during the year, plus other components of inventory.